fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

 The compilation is handled by [Babel](https://babeljs.io/repl/).
-Projects created with *create-react-app* or *vite* are configured to compile automatically.
+Projects created with *Vite* are configured to compile automatically.
 We will learn more about this topic in [part 7](/en/part7) of this course.

 It is also possible to write React as "pure JavaScript" without using JSX.
 Although, nobody with a sound mind would do so.